PRECIOUS-Gold falls with equities before U.S. GDP data

 Below that, they identify potential support around $1,665 an ounce, near where the metal’s 100 and 200-day moving averages currently converge.

-AngloGold Ashanti said on Friday workers at its West Wits operations in South Africa had returned to work after a wildcat strike.
+AngloGold Ashanti said on Friday workers at its West Wits operations in South Africa have returned to work after a wildcat strike.

 Commerzbank said in a daily market report that news that gold miners were returning to work in South Africa after stoppages would ensure a resumption of output.